DeNepo/encapsulation/README.md

 No project this week.

 Spend your time getting familiar with `this` and following the [Practical JavaScript Tutorial](https://watchandcode.com/p/practical-javascript) (best tutorial ever).
 It will be a great review of what we've covered at HYF.
 Take a moment to appreciate how much you've learned!

+Looking for a little challenge?
+Try refactoring the tutorial's final code into this [Practical JavaScript starter repo](https://github.com/HackYourFutureBelgium/practical-javascript-refactor-starter)

 </details>
 <br>